-Hastings kina poacher jailed after raid on marine reserve
+Hastings kina poacher jailed after raid on Te Angiangi Marine Reserve

 All plant and animal life, alive or dead, within marine reserves, are totally protected.
 No fishing, seaweed or shellfish gathering is allowed.
 Protection also extends to include reefs and the seafloor in marine reserves.

-DOC Hawke's Bay Acting Operations Manager Carl Baker says that Te Angiangi Marine Reserve was "a special and unique marine area, the only marine reserve we have in Hawke's Bay, and we will always act promptly to protect this area from illegal activity," he says.
+DoC Hawke's Bay Acting Operations Manager Carl Baker says that Te Angiangi Marine Reserve was "a special and unique marine area, the only marine reserve we have in Hawke's Bay, and we will always act promptly to protect this area from illegal activity".

+DoC compliance officers patrol Te Angiangi regularly.
+Visitors to the area are encouraged to keep an eye out for illegal activity in Te Angiangi Marine Reserve.

 Te Angiangi Marine Reserve remains highly regarded by local people as a specially protected marine area.